abrhoda/mqtt/README.md

  - [License](#License)

 ## Introduction
-MQTT is a personal broker.
+MQTT is a personal broker + client written on the weekends in small increments

 ## License
 Distributed under the MIT license.
-See `LICENSE.txt` at project root for more information.
+See `LICENSE.md` at project root for more information.